Carglglz/upydev/README.md

 * **update_upyutils**: to update the last versions of sync_tool.py, upylog.py and upynotify.py (these are uploaded to the '/lib' folder of the upydevice)

 * **debug**: to execute a local script line by line in the target upydevice, use -f option to indicate the file.
 To enter next line press ENTER, to finish PRESS C then ENTER.
 To break a while loop do CTRL+C.

+* **gen_rsakey:** To generate RSA-2048 bit key that will be shared with the device (it is unique for each device) use -tfkey to send this key to the device (use only if connected directly to the AP of the device or a "secure" wifi e.g. local/home).
+If not connected to a "secure" wifi upload the key (it is stored in upydev.\__path__) by USB/Serial connection.

+* **rf_wrkey:** To "refresh" the WebREPL password with a new random password derivated from the RSA key previously generated.
+A token then is sent to the device to generate the same password from the RSA key previously uploaded.
+This won't leave any clues in the TCP Websocekts packages of the current WebREPL password.
+(Only the token will be visible; check this using wireshark)  (This needs upysecrets.py)

+* **crypto_wrepl**:To enter the terminal CryptoWebREPL a E2EE wrepl/shell terminal; CTRL-x to exit, CTRL-u to toggle encryption mode (enabled by default) To see more keybindings info do CTRL-k.
+By default resets after exit, use -rkey option to refresh the WebREPL password with a new random password, after exit.
+This passowrd will be stored in the working directory or in global directory with -g option.
+(This mode needs upysecrets.py)

+* **upy:** to acces crypto_wrepl in a 'ssh' style command to be used like e.g.: "upydev upy@192.168.1.42" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 192.168.1.42 myfoopass") The device can be accesed as "upydev upy@foo_device" or redirect any command as e.g. "upydev ping -@foo_device"

 * **make_group**: to make a group of boards to send commands to.
 Use -f for the name of the group